SAT-oO/MTE_140/README.md

 # MTE_140

-This repo is created for MTE 140 assignments and resources.
+@remark This repo is created for MTE 140 assignments and resources.

-Make you own branch if you are changing stuff and open pr.
+@note Make you own branch if you are changing stuff and open pr.

+@note the complied file must be named as "main.cpp" to be checked by pipeline